Vistra (services company)

-Vistra is a corporate services company headquartered in Hong Kong.
+Vistra is a corporate services company headquartered in Singapore.

 History

 Vistra was established in Hong Kong in 1986 (as OIL) and quickly grew its service offerings and expanded its geographic coverage.
 IK Partners acquired Vistra in August 2009, and subsequently divested to Baring Private Equity Asia in October 2015.
 During this time (In 2011), OIL merged with Vistra before completely rebranding to Vistra in 2017.

 In 2023, BPEA EQT merged Vistra and Tricor in a $6.5 billion deal.

 Offshore 2020

-The Offshore 2020 was annual market research conducted by OIL.
+The Offshore 2020 was an annual market research conducted by OIL.
 The research focused on the key trends and future developments of the offshore and related industries, and reviewed issues such as market drivers and constraints, impact of the increasing regulations and jurisdictional popularity.
 The last Offshore 2020 was published in December 2015.

 In 2017 Offshore 2020 was rebranded as Vistra 2020.